 1. Know Where to Sell Online

 Half the battle of selling something online is knowing how and where to sell it.
-Are you selling something with a particular aesthetic that will photograph well?
+Does your item have a particular aesthetic?
+Will it photograph well?
 In that case, we suggest Instagram.
-Are you hawking an object that might have a niche following, like vintage furniture from a specific era or designer?
+Are you hawking an object that might have a niche following, like vintage furniture from a specific era?
 For that, we might try Facebook Marketplace.

 And if you’re just wanting to get rid of a few items from your garage, try a local site like Craigslist or Facebook Marketplace.
-These sites even allow for local pick-up, which makes your life easier and means you’ll get rid of the item and won’t have to do any of the heavy lifting.
-The important point is to ask yourself these questions before you post so your actual selling experience is seamless.
+These sites even allow for local pick-up, which makes your life easier and means you won’t have to do any of the heavy lifting.
+Remember to ask yourself these questions before you post, so your actual selling experience is seamless.

 We rounded up some great tips about how to sell online both globally and locally.